Sookeyy-12/FlappyBird-Unity-MLAgents/README.md

 enabling the agent to make informed decisions during gameplay.
 These observations are crucial for training the agent to navigate the Flappy Bird environment effectively.

 <img width="275" alt="image" src="https://github.com/claylo/yaml-include/assets/82956207/89ad6671-4478-4487-b21d-d51ac29c8dbd">

+### Reward System

+The reward system in the Flappy Bird AI project encourages specific behaviors:

+- Staying Alive: The agent receives a small, positive reward of `0.01` for each time step it remains alive.
+- Passing a Pair of Pipes: Successfully navigating through a pair of pipes yields a `+1` reward.
+- Crashing/Dying: Collisions result in a `-5` penalty.

+These rewards guide the AI agent's learning process, promoting survival, skillful pipe passage, and avoidance of collisions for optimal gameplay.

+### Action Space

+In the Flappy Bird AI project, the action space closely mimics the original game.
+The agent's sole action is to flap its wings, inspired by the classic Flappy Bird gameplay.

+- Flapping: The agent can execute the action of flapping its wings, allowing it to control its upward movement in response to the game environment.

+This simplified action space encourages the AI agent to master the core gameplay mechanics of the original Flappy Bird game.